tomjoht/tomjoht.github.io/_posts/2020/7/2020-07-26-reflecting-seven-years-later-about-layoff-evaluting-survey-data.md

 How does the survey data change or influence these earlier takeaways?
 Previously, I was leaning towards a correlation with organization models and value.
 But the responses to this survey encouraged me to rethink the relevance of the org model.
 The distributed model seems best, but no matter how your company draws the org lines (whether centralized, distributed, or de-centralized), I think clever tech writers who follow these three principles will find success.

 The last bullet (cultivating sponsorship) is one that I haven't expanded much on, but it's something I've been thinking about.
-The great irony of my career is to be a thought influencer (sorry for the cliché) outside of work through this blog and other activities, but to be relatively invisible inside my company, especially to business leaders and others.
+The great irony of my career is to be influential outside of work through this blog and other activities, but to be relatively invisible inside my company, especially to business leaders and others.
 I can connect with other tech writers, so why can't I connect with business leaders and cultivate an influence of executive sponsorship inside corporate walls?
-That is the next great stage of my career.
+That is the next great stage of my career, I think.

-Currently, my lack of internal influence is because basically, I haven't tried.
+Currently, I think my lack of more internal influence is because basically, I haven't tried.
 I don't write an internal blog.
-I don't have an internal newsletter (other than periodic email blasts listing doc updates).
+I don't have an internal newsletter (other than periodic email blasts listing doc updates to stakeholders).
 I don't write posts on different topics and share the results and thoughts with others.
 I haven't figured out how to do that, or how to overcome the awkwardness of it (there doesn't seem to be a clear path for this).

-But I'm noodling on an idea that I intend to experiment with more &mdash; a "center of excellence."
+But I'm noodling on an idea that I intend to experiment with more &mdash; a "center of excellence," or maybe an "internal release notes blog."
 This would be an internal site that is part blog, part best practices, part announcements.
-I also want to build up a stakeholder mailing list, and then try to post once a week in our center of excellence and share the post on the mailing list.
+I also want to build up a stakeholder mailing list, and then try to post once a week in our site and share the post on the mailing list.
 I'm not sure how this will go or how much time it will take.
 I've been blogging externally for more than a dozen years.
 Influence, either internal or external, is a slow process.
+And it takes time to write interesting content.

-Some of the survey responses give me encouragement for this direction.
-In response to the question, "Why do you think the company treated tech comm as important and highly valuable?" one of the respondents said that they "run learning sessions on API documentation for product mangers to help them understand what's important for great doc."
-This never actually occurred to me.
+Even so, some of the survey responses give me encouragement for this direction.
+In response to the survey question, "Why do you think the company treated tech comm as important and highly valuable?" one of the respondents said that they "run learning sessions on API documentation for product mangers to help them understand what's important for great doc."
+Running learning sessions for PMs never actually occurred to me.
 Are product managers interested in learning best practices for documentation?
 Maybe.

-I think many people within a company might be interested in similar learning sessions about documentation &mdash; understanding what makes for good docs, key qualities to incorporate, and more.
+I think people in many different roles within a company might be interested in similar learning sessions about documentation &mdash; understanding what makes for good docs, key qualities to incorporate, and more.
+I know many people are interested in basic grammar and style, unfortunately.
 I can't imagine these sessions being very packed or even well-attended, but maybe eventually they can reach the right stakeholders, little by little.

+If you've engaged in creating an internal site like this, let me know so that I can learn from your experience.